 “Enable for Edge” –> To make sure unapproved websites are opened in a Hyper-v virtualized browsing container

-“Enable for isolated Windows environment” –> To make sure Application guard is enabled for applications like Excel, Word.
+“Enable for isolated Windows environment” –> To make sure Application guard is enabled for applications like Excel, and Word.
 It will make sure the documents are opened inside a Hyper-V Container

 “Enable for Edge AND isolated Windows environment” –> When you need to make sure App Guard is enabled for Edge and Applications (Office)